Insights from Our Experts

 Celery - Celery is an asynchronous task/job queue based on distributed message passing.
 Celery is written in Python, but the protocol can be implemented in any language.

 Workers - Used to process the messages sent by Celery. we can set multiple workers.

 Supervisor - It is a client/server system that allows its users to monitor and control several processes on UNIX-like operating systems.
 We can start/ stop Celery using this.

 Broker - We have to run some brokers on servers to process our tasks.
 We can use RabbitMQ or Redis for this

-When our project is hosted, we need to monitor it using some tools to check its performance, its error logs and user interactions.We have some tools available for this.
+When our project is hosted, we need to monitor it using some tools to check its performance, its error logs, and user interactions.
+Following are some of the tools that we can utilize:

 Graphite - Graphite provides real-time visualization and storage of numeric time-series data on an enterprise level.

-Statsd - A network daemon that runs on the Node.js platform and listens for statistics, like counters and timers, sent over UDP or TCP and sends aggregates to one or more pluggable backend services (e.g., Graphite).
+Statsd - A network daemon that runs on the Node.js platform and listens for statistics, like counters and timers, sent over UDP or TCP, and sends aggregates to one or more pluggable backend services (e.g., Graphite).

 Sentry - logging - Sentry is a modern error logging and aggregation platform.

 New Relic - A software analytics tool suite used by developers, ops, and software companies to understand how your applications are performing in development and production.